epi2me-labs/wf-metagenomics/README.md

 **Important Note**

-When using the real-time functionality of the workflow, the input directory must contain sub-directories which themselves contain sequencing reads in fastq files.
-The is in contrast to the standard workflow which will accept reads provided as a single file or fastq files directly under the provided input directory.
+When using the real-time functionality of the workflow, the input directory must contain sequencing reads in fastq files or sub-directories which themselves contain sequencing reads in fastq files.
+This is in contrast to the standard workflow which can additionally accept reads provided as a single file directly.

 The below is therefore the only input layout supported by the real-time functionality (the names of the child directories are unrestricted):

 eg.

 ```
-─── input_directory
+ ─── input_directory        ─── input_directory
-    ├── barcode01
+    ├── reads0.fastq            ├── barcode01
-    │   ├── reads0.fastq
+    └── reads1.fastq            │   ├── reads0.fastq
                                 │   └── reads1.fastq
                                 ├── barcode02
                                 │   ├── reads0.fastq
                                 │   ├── reads1.fastq
                                 │   └── reads2.fastq
                                 └── barcode03
                                     └── reads0.fastq
 ```

 ***Minimap2***